rybafish/rybafish.github.io/config.md

 `sqlConsoleToolbar: True`

 You can change it to False in config to manualy disable it.
 Similar can be acheive by menu -> Actions -> SQL Console Toolbar.

+### threadSafeLogging (v 0.91)
+`threadSafeLogging: False`

+In case you observe slow-downs or freezing duging loggings, try to disable this parameter (False) to avoid mutex usage during logging.
+The default is True - this should make logging thread safe (only since 0.91 beta 5)